ivelum/landing/content/blog/dont-start-with-mobile/index.md

 ![Web development vs Mobile development](conclusion.png)

-When developing an MVP, the main goal is to validate hypotheses as fast as possible and then iterate quickly based on users’ feedback.
+When developing an MVP, the main goal is to validate hypotheses as fast as possible and then iterate quickly based on users' feedback.
 Web applications excel in these areas, enabling rapid development, instant updates, and a seamless cross-platform experience.
 If the concept proves successful, transitioning to a native mobile app remains an option—but without the upfront risks and constraints of mobile-first development.